MohammadAbuShams/ENCS3330-IC-Project/README.md

 # ENCS3330 Final Project: Efficient 4x4 Enhanced Pipeline Multiplier

-Welcome to our repository for the ENCS3330 – Summer Sem 2022-2023 Final Project at Birzeit University.
 This project involves the design of an efficient 4x4 enhanced pipeline multiplier, optimized for speed, area, and power.

 ## Project Overview